scipy/scipy/doc/source/tutorial/spatial.rst

 >>> tri.neighbors[i]
 array([-1,  0, -1], dtype=int32)

-What this tells us that this triangle has triangle #0 as a neighbor, but no other neighbors.
+What this tells us is that this triangle has triangle #0 as a neighbor, but no other neighbors.
 Moreover, it tells us that neighbor 0 is opposite the vertex 1 of the triangle: